U.S. Taxation - FAQ's and Notes for Expatriates

 Leaving the U.S. - Outbound Issues

 Neither US Citizens or Permanent Residents (Green Card Holders)

 Note that whether you can rely on the expiry of your green card, or your absence from the US for a prolonged period, to constitute a cessation of your green card is (surprisingly) the subject of quite a legal debate.
 The IRS takes the view that a green card remains valid until formally surrendered with the submission of Form I-407.
 Whether that position is legally correct is probably debatable but if it is your intention to abandon your green card then the safest and best approach is to seek tax advice - to ensure you understand any implications attaching to abandonment and that the formalities are properly completed.

-Interestingly, on December 20, 2018 Congressman Holding (Republican-North Carolina), introduced a tax Bill which would initiate a move away from the US's current citizenship-based taxation system - which is strikingly anomalous - to a system that would provide for residence-based taxation for US citizens and permanent residents abroad.
+Interestingly, back in December, 2018 Congressman Holding (R) of North Carolina introduced a tax Bill which would have initiated a move away from the US's current citizenship-based taxation system - which is strikingly anomalous - to a system that would provide for residence-based taxation for US citizens and permanent residents abroad.
 This piece of legislation, entitled the Tax Fairness for Americans Abroad Act (H.R.
 7358), did not proceed.
-Note that the Bill provides that any election to be taxed on a residence basis will require that an individual be in "full compliance with U.S. income tax laws for the previous 3 years".
+Note that the Bill provided that any election to be taxed on a residence basis would require that an individual be in "full compliance with U.S. income tax laws for the previous 3 years".

 |If an individual has money in a US pension plan, such as a 401(k), 401(a), 403(b) or IRA, they should seek tax advice regarding their options in the US prior to leaving the US and becoming resident in Australia - particularly if they are not US citizens or green card holders.
 Note also that a number of major pension plan administrators in the US are now actively divesting themselves of non-residents clients and any rollover into an IRA may have adverse tax consequences if you are resident in Australia at the time of the rollover.